 We also always recommend visiting the vendor’s current customers to get real and honest feedback on the solution.

 Remember, when evaluating a WMS, especially during demonstrations, do not try to replicate exactly what you have today.
-Most WMS software has best practices built into its flows.
+Most WMS software has best practices built into its flows for proper warehouse optimization.
 Look at the suggested processes and understand how they can fit into and improve your warehouse operations rather than trying to customize the software to make it follow the current practices that may be lacking in some places.

 We know you’re here to get some answers about the WMS selection process.
 So, we invite you to take a minute and just ask us what’s on your mind or request a demo to see what we offer.
 It’ll help you understand what’s available and just might speed up your selection process.
 We’ll be happy to help.